puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.3: Create BuildConfig

-In this section we create a OpenShift build that uses our Dockerfile to build the image for the producer.
+In this section, we create a OpenShift build that uses our Dockerfile to build the image for the producer.

 The [BuildConfig](https://docs.openshift.com/container-platform/4.5/builds/understanding-buildconfigs.html) describes how a single build task is performed.
-The BuildConfig is primary characterized by the Build strategy and its resources.
-For our build we use the Docker strategy which invokes the Docker build command.
-Furthermore it expects a `Dockerfile` in the source repository.
+The BuildConfig is primarily characterized by the Build strategy and its resources.
+For our build, we use the Docker strategy which invokes the Docker build command.
+Furthermore, it expects a `Dockerfile` in the source repository.
 If the Dockerfile is not in the root directory, then you can specify the location with the `dockerfilePath`.
 Beside we configure the source and the triggers as well.
-For the source we can specify any Git repository.
-This is where the application sources resides.
+For the source, we can specify any Git repository.
+This is where the application sources reside.
 The triggers describe how to trigger the build.
-In this example we provide four different triggers.
+In this example, we provide four different triggers.
 (Generic webhook, GitHub webhook, ConfigMap change, Image change)

 Prepare a file inside your workspace `<workspace>/buildConfig.yaml` and add the following resource configuration: